geschantz/Rock-Game/README.md

 #### createWinningMap()

 The hashmap that stores an action with the corresponding actions that it wins against.
 It is used to create a new HashMap in compareAction() in order to return the correct result.

+### Challenges
+The biggest challenges included: incorporating a class other than the main class, learning how to create objects, and learning how to work with enums and hashmaps.